Call for 2023 TCI Distinguished Service Award nominations

-The TCI Distinguished Service Award is given to an individual with distinguished service to the Internet research community (as defined by the TCI scope), and will be announced and presented to the awardee during the ACM/IEEE Symposium on Edge Computing (SEC), which is planned to take place in Wilmington DE, in December 2023.
+The TCI Distinguished Service Award is given to an individual with distinguished service to the Internet research community (as defined by the TCI scope), and will be announced and presented to the awardee during ACM/IEEE Symposium on Edge Computing (SEC) in Rome, Italy in December 2024.
 Any individual — whether from academia, industry, or government — is eligible for the award, and will be evaluated based on his or her service contributions to the community.
 Self-nominations are not accepted.

 Examples of achievements include but are not limited to the following: